Financial and premium supervision consultation

 The six-week consultation period will close 18 November 2016.
 Feedback on this paper will be considered in the drafting of a new set of guidelines SIRA expects to publish by March 2017.
 All consultation documents are available to the public via SIRA’s website and the NSW Government’s Have Your Say website.

-Feedback and submissions welcome by email to email@example.com or before 18 November.
+Feedback and submissions welcome by email to firstname.lastname@example.org on or before 18 November.
 Please consult our website for further details on making a submission.

 Consultation on the proposed Self-insurance Licensing Framework remains open until 11 November 2016.
 Consultation documents are available to the public via SIRA’s website and the NSW Government’s Have Your Say website.